Young Writers Contest

 1,200 words

 A completed cover sheet must accompany each entry for county judging.
 Additional directions from individual counties will be forwarded to schools regarding the preparation and submission of entries for judging at the county level.
 County Coordinators submit winning entries and related documents to the state level contest.
 No entries will be accepted from students, teachers, or school personnel.
-State winners will be notified in March, but not announced to the public until Young Writers Day on May 3, 2024, which will be held at the University of Charleston.
+State winners will be notified in March, but not announced to the public until Young Writers Day on May 2, 2025, which will be held at the University of Charleston.
 First-place county winners will receive commemorative certificates and participate in workshops with published authors/presenters on WV Young Writers Day.
-State winners in each of the six contest categories will receive checks of $100 for first place, $50 for second place and $25 for third place.
+State winners in each of the six contest categories will receive monetary prizes for first, second place, and third place.

 Contest forms and submission directions can be found under the CWVWP/YWC website page